Community participation funding

 Eligible applications will be assessed against the following criteria:

-- An officer at the Department was contacted to discuss the project.
+- An officer at Sport and Recreation (WA) was contacted to discuss the project

 - The organisation is compliant with the Working With Children (Criminal Record) Checking Act 2004.